 (3) If the applicant does not own or operate the business at the location that the applicant is proposing to contract as a vendor at the time of application, the applicant may submit the application and include the address of the location and the estimated opening date.
 The director shall process the application to the extent possible and complete the processing of the application upon the opening of the location.
 Once the application has been fully processed, the director may contract with the applicant for the location provided that the applicant complies with all other requirements of the rule.
 The applicant may not transact and redeem food instruments until the director notifies the vendor that the location may begin accepting food instruments.

-(4) Notwithstanding the application submission requirements set forth in paragraphs (B)(1) and (C) of this rule, the director may approve a contract under either of the two conditions set forth below.
+(4) Notwithstanding the application submission requirements set forth in paragraphs (B)(1) and (C) of this rule, the director may approve a contract under either of the three conditions set forth in this paragraph.
 The contract beginning date shall be the date specified in paragraph (C) of this rule or the date the contract is signed by the director, whichever is later, and shall expire at midnight the day prior to the next contract beginning date specified in paragraph (C) of this rule.

 (a) A vendor in good standing with the WIC and food assistance programs may apply at any time to add a location to an existing contract within the same region if the proposed location is under the same tax identification number and the vendor has not been denied a WIC contract at that location within the previous twelve months.